Doctor Faustus (play): Synopsis

-The Chorus explains that Faustus was low-born, but quickly achieved a doctorate in theology at the University of Wittenberg.
+The Chorus explains that Faustus was low-born, or born of low social rank, but still managed to quickly achieve a doctorate in theology at the University of Wittenberg.
 However, his interest in learning and his pride soon led him to necromancy.

 In the first scene of the play, Faustus expresses his boredom and impatience with the various branches of knowledge and concludes that only magic is worth learning.
 He asks his servant Wagner to return with the magicians Valdes and Cornelius, who have been trying to interest him in magic for some time.
 While he waits, he is visited by a Good Angel, who tries to dissuade him from this path, and a Bad Angel, who encourages him.
 Valdes and Cornelius arrive and declare that if Faustus devotes himself to magic, great things are indeed possible with someone of Faustus's learning and intelligence.

 While Faustus is at dinner with the magicians, two scholars notice Faustus's absence and ask Wagner about his whereabouts.
 When Wagner tells them he is with Valdes and Cornelius, the scholars worry that the magicians have corrupted him and leave to inform the rector of the university.

-Faustus attempts to conjure a devil, and Mephistophilis arrives.
-Faustus believes that he has summoned him, but Mephistophilis says that he came of his own accord, and that he serves Lucifer, and cannot do anything without his leave.
-Faustus questions Mephistophilis about Lucifer and Hell, and tells him to speak to Lucifer and return.
+Faustus attempts to conjure a devil, and Mephistopheles arrives.
+Faustus believes that he has summoned him, but Mephistopheles says that he came of his own accord, and that he serves Lucifer, and cannot do anything without his leave.
+Faustus questions Mephistopheles about Lucifer and Hell, and tells him to speak to Lucifer and return.
 The next scene is a comedic reflection in which Wagner calls two devils, with which he scares the Clown into serving him.